-- A quantity metric groups the individual values of a particular aggregate from the devices that satisfy a set of custom conditions and computes a single value out of them.
-Depending on the aggregate, choose among getting the average, the overall sum, the maximum, or the minimum of all the individual values of the aggregate.
-Note that quantity metrics are only available for objects of type device.
+- A quantity metric groups the individual values of a particular numeric quantity (aggregate, score, etc.) of devices or users and computes a single value out of them.
+Depending on the quantity, choose among getting the average, the overall sum, the maximum, or the minimum of all the individual values of the aggregate.
+Note that quantity metrics are only available for objects of types device and user.

 - Top metric